estruyf/vscode-front-matter/README.md

 slug: sample-page-title
 ```

 You can also specify a prefix and suffix, which can be added to the slug if you want.
 Use the following settings to do this: `frontMatter.taxonomy.slugPrefix` and `frontMatter.taxonomy.slugSuffix`.
 By default, both options are not provided and will not add anything to the slug.
+Another setting is to allow you to sync the filename with the generated slug.
+The setting you need to turn on enable for this is `frontMatter.taxonomy.alignFilename`.

 > **Info**: At the moment, the extension only supports English stopwords.